 Getting around the Strand is as easy as jumping on an Orange or Purple E Scooter, riding, skating or walking.

 Shorehouse Restaurant at the rock pool end of the Strand is our favourite for Asian inspired tapas, cocktails and ocean views from the open-air deck and bar, not forgetting their air-conditioned dining area for those super hot days.

 Radical Bay Magnetic Island

-When looking for the must-see Queensland beaches, you can’t go by Radical Bay, located on Magnetic Island.
+When looking for the must-see Queensland beaches, you can’t go by Radical Bay, on Magnetic Island.
 This 52 kilometres squared Island is just a short, 30-minute boat ride off the coast of Townsville, in Tropical North Queensland.
 There are over 2000 people permanently living on Magnetic Island, although over 200,000 tourists will visit each year.

 This is a tropical-looking beach with plenty of room and where to go to get away from the crowds.
-It’s exceptional for swimming, and you can snorkel around the edges of the bay for creatures like blue-spotted Rays and plenty of fish life.
+It’s exceptional for swimming, and you can snorkel around the edges of the bay for creatures like blue-spotted rays and plenty of fish life.

-Tip: While you there, tick off an Instagram #goal with the famous Radical Bay Piano.
+Tip: While you are there, tick off an Instagram #goal with the famous Radical Bay Piano.
 Play a tune and get that ultimate photo in this prime spot.

 If you’re after a quick bite to eat, then stop by Horseshoe Bay, where there are many cafes and restaurants to choose from.
-Life literally stops while you’re relaxing here on the Island and surely not to be missed.
+Life literally stops while you’re relaxing here on the Island and is surely not to be missed.